 The problem is, you can't eliminate gaps until you eliminate free choice.
-A recent Harvard study of Bus drivers in Massachusetts found that while men outearned women, the assignments were all based on seniority with the people with the highest seniority got to choose their schedules.
+A recent Harvard study of bus drivers in Massachusetts found that while men outearned women, the assignments were all based on seniority with the highest seniority drivers getting to choose their schedules.
 Women consistantly chose the easier routes that paid less and turned down overtime.

 Unless you force women to work more or men to work less, you have to deal with choices.

 Representative Alexandria Ocasio-Cortex (D-NY) also addressed a better solution than a new legislation, although she wasn't specifically speaking to this solution.
 "The pay gap and the wage gap persist through secrecy."